jonathan366/MerkleTrees/README.md

 Since we want to create hashes, we will use the `crypto` module in Node.js.
 With that module, the `generateMerkleRoot` will take an array of email addresses as input and hash each email address using SHA-256.
 The resulting hash is stored in an array named `leaves`.

+### Step 2

-- Next, the Merkle root needs to be calculated from the list of leaves
+Next, the Merkle root needs to be calculated from the list of leaves

 ```javascript
 function merkleRoot(leaves) {